How to Throw a Tea Party Picnic

 2. Bring scones

 Scones and tea are a tried and true pair, and are the perfect treat to enjoy at an outdoor picnic.
-Whether you buy or make your own scones, our honey and tea flavored preserves both make great scone toppings.
+Whether you buy or make your own scones, our creamed honey makes a great scone topping.

 3. Bring something sweet